-The healthcare professionals at the center provide expert evaluation and treatment in a continuum of care for patients with dementia.
+The health care professionals at the center provide expert evaluation and a continuum of care for patients with dementia.

-This collaborative approach provides a positive and efficient care experience for patients and their families and spares them from having to make separate trips to multiple healthcare providers on different days to accomplish a comprehensive evaluation.
+This collaborative approach provides a positive and efficient care experience for patients and their families, and spares them from having to make separate trips to multiple health care providers.

 About Memory Loss and Dementia

-The most common cause of dementia in older people is Alzheimer disease, but other brain disorders (including strokes, frontotemporal disorders, Lewy-body disease, and other conditions) may cause dementia.
+- The most common cause of dementia in older people is Alzheimer's disease, but other brain disorders (including stroke, frontotemporal disorders, Lewy body disease, and other conditions) may cause dementia.